emedinaa/kotlin-mvvm/README.md

 ## Update [04/23/2019]

-- Replace 'value' method to 'postValue' method when is related to ui callbacks
+- Replace 'value' method with 'postValue' method when is related to ui callbacks

 MuseumViewModel